Using the GraphiQL IDE to access a GraphQL API

 • Click the "Docs" button on the right side to view the API documentation.
 Note the two root types - query and mutation.
 A query is similar to a REST GET, while mutation is similar to POST or DELETE.
 Stick with query for now.

-• As you drill down, you can see objects to query, parameters to restrict your queries, and other child objects.
+• As you drill down, you'll see objects to query, parameters to restrict your queries, and other child objects.
 It's like you're getting to browse their database!

 Here's a few queries I tried running: